larsschwegmann/humanstxt.app/README.md

 Description
 -----------
-An App to retrieve an Parse the humans.txt File of a website.
+An App to retrieve and Parse the humans.txt File of a website.
+Will be released on the AppStore soon ;) Visit http://humanstxt.org for more information on humans.txt
+Please note that this App won't work for every humans.txt file.
+It was programmed to parse the Syntax declared at http://humanstxt.org/Standard.html.
+Sites like Google (http://www.google.com/humans.txt) don't use it so this App won't display the Information correctly.

 License
 -------